Articles, worksheets and more

 It Simply Sounds So Stupid! — How to block the voices outside and inside your head and give your own work an honest critique.

-Critique Tool Kit — practical tools for improving your work
+Critique Tool Kit — Simple tools for improving your own manuscript before you hire an editor

 What Writers Say — inspiring, uplifting (and some downright depressing) comments from successful writers